enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-09-05 Encoding actions bug fixing and changes of component

+Started bug-fixing the loading of the coding action and it's not working at all.
+I really will  need to re-think this more slowly. (....)
+I had an idea to chenge the implementation from the *Svelecte* component to the same JS library (*Choices.js*) that I used in *archivistagd*.
+I'm more familiar with it and it seems to have enough low-level configuration that I can wire it to Svelte without much issues. (...)
+And that didn't work.
+After mor fiddling around, now I'm trying out one called [*svelte-select*](https://github.com/rob-balfre/svelte-select).
+It is a bit better documented and used, so there's that, but still very messy to use.
+I'll have to continue work on this later.
+Amazing how fragile these libraries can be. (...)
+OK, finally.
+After a lot of tweaking to finally understand the lifecycle of information I have the save/loading of quali codes working well enough with the encoding by pattern action.
+So annoying.

 ## 2023-09-04 Re-implementing exporting to QDPX

 I'm basically pasting back the export code from the proof-of-concept version, with some refactoring to make it separated and more modular.
 This might make it easier to maintain and keep extending it. (...)
 Happy to say that I managed to export both codes and text sources successfully.
 In doing so, I also figured out a way to deal with encoding commits: for now, I attach the codes defines in actions to any occurrences of the commit's `hashAbbrev` in the generated text sources.
 This way, it is possible to navigate directly to that coding when reading a longer source, instead of attaching it to a header.